Elmhurst School, Croydon

-Elmhurst School for Boys is a private day preparatory and pre-preparatory school for boys aged three to eleven located in South Croydon, England.
+Elmhurst School is a private 11+ preparatory and pre-preparatory school for children aged 3-11 years located in South Croydon, England.
 It is the successor to two schools both founded in 1869.

 History

 The school has its origins in two educational establishments dating from 1869.
 In that year Allen Carr and his wife opened a school for young boys in Croydon.
 He died in 1875 and his widow, Elizabeth, continued the school.
 In 1885 she bought an empty property called "Elmhurst" in St Peter's Road, South Croydon, and moved the school there.
 The other 1869 foundation was opened by Clarissa Prince at her father's house, "The Chalet", Croydon.
 She was assisted by her sister Florence and others.
 In the 1880s their pupils included the young P.G.
 Wodehouse and his two elder brothers.
 In 1894 the sisters bought Elmhurst from Elizabeth Carr and moved their school there.
 They called their establishment "Elmhurst School, for the Sons of Gentlemen".

 The previous Principal, Henry Wickham, who purchased the school in 2009, is the husband of the author Sophie Kinsella.

 The current parent company is Bellevue Education International Limited, which bought the school from Wickham in October 2013.

-Bellevue bought the school as part of acquisitions driven by funding derived largely from Tarek Obaid, the founder of the oil company PetroSaudi, which has been implicated in the 1Malaysia Development Berhad scandal.
+Historically a boys school, from January 2024, the school began accepting girls in the nursery and will be fully co-educational from September 2024.